 How many first-generation students are at AU?

-As of Fall 2016, over 11% of American University's population self-identify as the first in their family to attend college.
-This unique population is the highest AU has seen.
+Over 10% of American University's population consistently self-identify as the first in their family to attend college.
 That's right, you're not alone!

 I want to learn more about ways to support first-generation students at AU, what resources do you offer?